 Instead go for products that have/ingredients such as:

-- Hyaluronic Acid: Products with Hyaluronic Acid as a key ingredient are great options.
+Products with Hyaluronic Acid as a key ingredient are great options.
 According to a study article by NCBI, this ingredient has been proven to reduce excess sebum (oil).

 On a side note, Hyaluronic Acid is a powerhouse that helps by boosting the hydration that your skin needs – this helps to reduce the levels of excess sebum.
 This ingredient can be found across various types of products such as toners, cleansers, moisturizers, etc.

-- Niacinamide: Another amazing ingredient that may help with excess sebum levels on your skin.
+Another amazing ingredient that may help with excess sebum levels on your skin.
 Another study article by NCBI showed that niacinamide can decrease the sebum production rate over a span of 2 – 4 weeks.

-- Salicylic Acid: this ingredient is also labeled as BHA in skincare products.
+This ingredient is also labeled as BHA in skincare products.
 What this ingredient does is – it dissolves the excess oil without drying out your face.

 According to NCBI, salicylic acid is an effective ingredient for treating acne breakouts which include blackheads which are caused by one of the multiple factors – excess sebum.